 Moodle instance of the Mathematical Institute of the University of Oxford.

 Has a mixture of open access and closed access.
-But at least it can have open access unlike the in-house systems such as Canvas!
-Sometimes things appear open but don't show any meaningful content if you are not logged in, which is annoying.
+But at least it can have open access unlike the in-house systems such as Canvas where everything is necessarily paywalled!

 But at least it gives a clear public course list, thing that certain departments (cough Department of Physics of the University of Oxford cough).